omsrivastavaa/Quiz-Appp/README.md

-tep-by-Step Guide to Run the React Program Prerequisites
+step-by-Step Guide to Run the React Program Prerequisites
 Make sure you have the following installed: